3246251196/adtools_testing/README.md

 next invocation of the script - whether building or testing, you can supply the "-x" option and the script will parse the last build session's settings which saves the need to remember all of the switches.
-Note, though, that once a new build session is performed, the cache file gets written over.
+Note, though, that once a new build session is performed, the cache file gets written over, but it is backed up.
+Alternatively, you can provide an option to avoid writing over the previous cache.

 ## FYI
 This repo was developed at the time when the last commit to ADTOOLS was